stephanieosan/design-manual/content-guidelines/content-guidelines.md

 ##### Global elements

 Topics under global elements encompass structural elements that are used to create the foundation of the webpage as well as elements that appear on every page.
 This includes things like rules on navigation, the grid, specific page types, or page introductions.

 ##### Page components

 Page components are individual UI elements that can be “placed” on a page.
 These are generally aligned as “atoms” according to atomic design principles and include things like tabs, tables, buttons, and links.

+##### Best practices

+Best practices are longer-form content pages that detail recommended practices and guiding principles around a specific topic.
+They focus on conveying tips, strategies, and advice for designing effective, accessible, and user-centered products.
+These can be broader topics for general best practices and don’t have to be specific to CFPB only.